 The General Data Protection Regulation which came into force on 25 May 2018, requires the Company to manage personal information in accordance with Data Protection Principles.
+Our website notice now also reflects updated ICO expectations for transparency in the use of tracking technologies, analytics services and AI-powered tools used on or integrated with our website.

 Who are we